MicrosoftDocs/learn/learn-pr/azure/autoscale-java-azure/includes/7-exercise-monitor.md

-In this exercise, with zero configuration, you'll effortlessly monitor autoscaling for your sample application.
+In this exercise,, you'll use log analytics to query autoscaling events for your sample application.

 ## Monitor the Application's autoscale with Log Analytics